 Letters of Evaluation Instructions

-Please submit three letters of recommendation in total, preferably including one from the OMFS Program Director at your institution.
+Please submit three letters of recommendation in total, preferably including one from the OMS Program Director at your institution.

 Other Requirement Instructions

-• Citizenship: Applicants must be a U.S. citizen or legal permanent resident.
+• Citizenship: You must hold U.S. citizenship or be a legal permanent resident.

-• Application Process: All applicants must apply through the ADEA PASS program.
+• Application Portal: All materials must be submitted through the ADEA PASS program.

-• Education: A DDS or DMD degree from a CODA-accredited dental school (U.S., Canadian, or international) is required.
+• Degree: You must hold a DDS or DMD from a CODA-accredited institution (U.S., Canadian, or international).

 International Student Eligibility